LinxFae/LinxFae/README.md

 # LinxFae
-LinxFi Is The Floating Slider Over All The Websites From The System Installed App, Which Enabling You To Transition Into The Websites Performance Seamlessly.
+LinxFae (Linx Floating Action Engine) Is The Floating Action Slider Over All The Websites From The System Installed App, Which Enabling You To Transition Into The Websites Performance Seamlessly.